3rdparty/eventuals/README.md

     $ bazel build :eventuals

-After the running command above make sure that tou have directory *bazel-bin* which includes *libeventuals.a* and *libeventuals.so*.
+After the running command above make sure that you have directory *bazel-bin* which includes *libeventuals.a* and *libeventuals.so*.

 Then you can build and run tests with: